Policies & Laws

 "No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance..."

 Title IX of the Education Amendments of 1972 (Title IX) prohibits discrimination based on gender in educational programs which receive federal financial assistance.
 Programs and activities which may be included are: admissions, recruitment, financial aid, academic programs, athletics, housing and employment.
 Title IX also protects male and female students from unlawful sexual harassment - including sexual violence - in school programs and activities.

 Any student, faculty, staff member, or applicant for admission or education who has concerns about sex discrimination or sexual misconduct is encouraged to seek the assistance of a Title IX coordinator.

 Title IX Coordinator

-Joy Gaslevic, JHU’s Title IX Coordinator, oversees and provides leadership for the University’s Title IX activities and deputy Title IX Coordinators.
+Joy Gaslevic, JHU’s Title IX Coordinator, oversees and provides leadership for the University’s Title IX activities.
 Ms. Gaslevic conducts investigations of Title IX complaints filed by faculty, staff and graduate students.
-She also oversees the University’s education and training activities related to sex discrimination (including sexual violence).
+She also oversees the University’s education and training activities related to sex discrimination (including sexual misconduct).
 Individuals with questions, concerns or a complaint related to Title IX are encouraged to contact the University’s Title IX Coordinator:Joy Gaslevic, JDJohns Hopkins UniversityWyman Park Building, Suite 5153400 North Charles StreetBaltimore, Maryland 21218Phone: 410.516.8075TTY: 711, MD RelayFax: 410.516.5300Email: Joy.Gaslevic@jhu.edu

 Title IX graphic provided by Know your IX: Empowering students to stop sexual violence.